The MantaThe 3rd Edition of Mantas is now available.

 * outputs centroid data to turn the Manta into a large X-Y multitouch surface, for applications that don't require discrimination between discrete sensors.

 * 52 amber and 52 red user-controllable LEDs functioning as backlighting on each sensor, all controllable from the host computer.
 Additionally, the two sliders each have 8 controllable amber LEDS.

 * slim profile, 9.75" X 11.6" X 11/32" with no protruding knobs, buttons or sliders - fits in most laptop cases even with a laptop

 * low latency operation - around 6 ms

 * assembled in the USA (as of the 3rd edition, the PCB is now fabricated in China).

 * electronics made to ROHS specifications (lead-free and without hazardous substances)

-The Manta is easy to use as an input for software like Max/MSP or Supercollider, and a free program is provided with the Manta that allows any sensor to be routed to any MIDInote or continuous controller for interfacing with standard software like Abelton Live, Kontakt, Reason, Logic, or Digital Performer.
+* The Manta is easy to use as an input for software like Max/MSP or Supercollider, and free programs exist that allow any sensor to be routed to any MIDInote or continuous controller for interfacing with standard software like Abelton Live, Kontakt, ProTools, Reaper, Reason, Logic, or Digital Performer